kielni/starbound-asset-doc/README.md

 # Starbound asset-doc

-Generate searchable documentation for a tree of Starbound.
+Generate searchable documentation for a tree of Starbound assets.

 The easiest way to get started making mods for Starbound is to start with the stock Starbound assets.
 What goes into an object file?
 What status effects can you